 - Get down on a half kneeling position on a mat.
 Your right foot should be forward, the right foot flat on the ground in front of you, and the right knee bent so your shin is perpendicular to the ground.

 - Bring your pelvis in so it is neutral to the spine in position.
 Hold this position to stretch the hip flexors for between 5 and 10 seconds.

 - Now move your right foot out laterally at a 90-degree angle.

 - Sink your hips to the knee and hold this adductor stretch for between 5 and 10 seconds.
-Bring your leg back to the center and knee down to the mat before raising the left leg up and in front.
+Bring your leg back

 - Repeat each stretch 10 times.

 Releasing the psoas while standing is more difficult but one exercise can help.
 Get hold of a stable block which can support your weight.
 Place it about 12–16 inches from the wall so your arm can reach the wall comfortably when you stand on it.7

 - Lift your left foot and leg onto the block so you are standing with the right leg suspended in the air.
 Use your right hand to support yourself by holding/leaning on the wall.